Economics and Finance

 Finance and Technology (FinTech)

-For the degree of Bachelor of Science in Business Administration with Finance and Technology as the major field of concentration, this program is designed for those students who have a strong interest in finance and a strong interest in learning about the areas of technology that impact finance-related firms.
+The degree of Bachelor of Science in Business Administration with Finance and Technology as the major field of concentration is designed for those students who have a strong interest in finance and a strong interest in learning about the areas of technology that impact finance-related firms.
 The FinTech program provides students with the opportunity to complete the rigorous core coursework of a traditional finance major while also developing a solid technical background to complement their finance knowledge.
 The program is designed to prepare those students interested in traditional and technology-oriented careers in finance.

 International Business